 This course introduces the biological and neurological bases of human behavior and use of psychotropic medications as an adjunctive therapy to psychotherapy.
 Current information on the use of medications in the treatment of psychological disorders is provided.
 Consideration is given to the special needs of certain populations (e.g., the elderly, substance abuse patients) when psychotropic medications are prescribed.
 Students develop skills in case management when referral to medical doctors or neuropsychologists is part of therapeutic practice.

 PPSY 592, Introduction to Clinical Placement, 1 Unit

-This course is designed to support and equip students with entry level practice management skills for clinical placement within community mental health and private practice settings.
-Students will develop knowledge and gain practice in identifying diagnoses, presenting problems, documentation and treatment planning.
-This course will also provide program oversight of students' clinical placement experience.
+This course is designed to support and equip students with entry-level practice management skills for clinical placement within community mental health and private practice settings.
+Students develop knowledge and gain practice in identifying diagnoses, presenting problems, documentation, and treatment planning.
+This course also provides program oversight of students' clinical placement experiences.

 PPSY 593, Clinical Consultation, 1 Unit

 This course is designed as an adjunct to the advanced-level students' clinical placement and supervision experiences.
 The primary purpose of this course is to provide an opportunity for students to discuss their clinical caseload, and to provide program oversight of clinical placement experience.